rolling-scopes-school/tasks/devops/modules/1_basic-configuration/task_2.md

      - Internet Gateway
      - Routing configuration:
        - Instances in all subnets can reach each other
-       - Instances in public subnets can reach addresses outside VPC and vice-versa
+       - Instances in public subnets can reach addresses outside the VPC and vice-versa

 2. **Code Organization (10 points)**